Louis Brisson

-Louis Brisson, OSFS (23 June 1817 – 2 February 1908) was a French Roman Catholic priest and the founder of both the Oblate Sisters of Saint Francis de Sales and the Oblates of Saint Francis de Sales.
+Louis Brisson, OSFS (23 June 1817 – 2 February 1908) was a French Roman Catholic priest and the founder of both the Oblate Sisters of St. Francis de Sales and the Oblates of St. Francis de Sales.
 He founded the female branch alongside Léonie Aviat and the male branch alongside the Servant of God Thérèse Chappuis.
-Brisson's founding of the orders stemmed from his desire to improve the working conditions of middle-class girls and to ensure their protection and the promotion of their faith.
+Brisson's founding of the congregations stemmed from his desire to improve the working conditions of middle-class girls and to ensure their protection and the promotion of their faith.

 His beatification received approval from Pope Benedict XVI and it was celebrated in France on 22 September 2012.

 Life

-Louis Alexander Alphonse Brisson was born on 23 June 1817 in Aube as the sole child to Toussaint Grégoire Brisson (1785–1875) and Savine Corrard (1795–1881); he was baptized "Louis Alexandre Sosthène" on 29 June in the village parish church.
+Louis Alexander Alphonse Brisson was born on 23 June 1817 in Plancy-l'Abbaye, Aube as the sole child of Toussaint Grégoire Brisson (1785–1875) and Savine Corrard (1795–1881); he was baptized "Louis Alexandre Sosthène" on 29 June in the village parish church.

 He received his initial education at home from his parents and the local priest and while being schooled from 1823-31 became interested in the natural sciences.
 He made his First Communion on 22 March 1829 and that June received his Confirmation.

 He desired to become a priest and studied for it from 1831-35 before the reception of the tonsure on 13 July 1835.
 He continued his studies from 1836-40 before being given the minor orders on 6 July 1838.
 He was made a sub-deacon in Sens on 25 May 1839 as his own bishop could not do it due to illness.
 Brisson was elevated into the diaconate on 21 December 1839.

 He received his ordination on 18 December 1840 and celebrated his first Mass on 22 December.
 He received his ordination from Bishop Marie-Joseph-François-Victor Monyer de Prilly because the bishop of his diocese was ill and could not ordain him.
 On 1 October 1843 he was appointed as the spiritual director for the convent of the Visitation Sisters and did this at the request of the convent's superior Venerable Thérèse Chappuis.
+In 1858, Bishop Pierre-Louis Coeur appointed Brisson diocesan director of the Catholic Association, intended to defend and spread the faith in Christian countries.

-The Superior was convinced that Brisson would be the priest to establish a religious order of men in the spirit of Francis de Sales.
+Chappuis was convinced that Brisson would be the priest to establish a religious order of men in the spirit of Francis de Sales.
 Chappuis soon managed to convince Brisson to establish an order to that design despite the fact that the priest was not enthusiastic about it.
 In addition to his activities as a priest he served as a teacher to seminarians and continued his interest in natural sciences; this passion saw him construct an astronomical clock used at the motherhouse of the Oblate Sisters of Saint Francis de Sales.